hychat-mc/website/README.md

 ## Workspace Layout

-This application is split into separate components and organized into folders.
-A list of folders can be found below:
+This application is split into separate components and organized into different repos.
+A list of repos can be found below:

 - [🖥️ dashboard: Dashboard UI & API](https://github.com/xMdb/hypixel-guild-chat-ts/tree/master/dashboard)
 - [🤖 discord: Discord Bot](https://github.com/xMdb/hypixel-guild-chat-ts/tree/master/discord)